Ticket type: Public transport pass

 RhB train in Val Bever in autumn

-Use our rail pass finder to quickly select the best pass or ticket for your Switzerland trip: from the Swiss …
+Use the rail pass finder to quickly select the best pass or ticket for your Switzerland trip: from the Swiss …

-Picking the best rail pass for your Switzerland trip isn't always easy.
-Our guide and free downloads help you out. …
+Picking the best rail pass for your Switzerland trip isn't easy.
+Most people buy the Swiss Travel Pass, but should …

 Restaurant and Cliff Walk at Grindelwald-First